kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

     },
     "rom/l4vio_switch");

-First an IPC gate (`switch`) is created which is used between the virtual network switch and a client to create new virtual ports.
-The server-side is assigned to the mandatory `svr` capability of the virtual network switch.
+First a commuication channel (`switch`) is created which is used to create virtual network ports.
+It is connected to the switch component via its mandatory `svr` capability.
 See the section below on how to create a new virtual port and connect a client to it.

 ### Options